 XXXXXXX Where XXXXXXXX is the current Iridium system time available from the network.
-The system time format is as received from the Iridium Air Interface, a 32 bit integer count of 90 millisecond intervals, displayed in hexadecimal form.
-The count will rollover approximately every 12 years.
+The system time as received through the Iridium Air Interface, is a 32 bit integer count of the number of 90 millisecond intervals that have elapsed since the epoch.
+The return value is formatted as an ASCII hexadecimal number.
+The counter will rollover approximately every 12 years.